-Now you have a basic knowledge of the vital components.
-How do they interact with each other in enhancing your business or home's security?
+Now that you have a basic knowledge of the vital components, you may be asking yourself how do they interact with each other in enhancing your business or home's security?

-You can even talk to visitors through ADTs.
-ADT allows you to view live feed and switch between individual cameras in your home.
+Talk to visitors through ADT’s 2-way audio feature, view live feed and switch between individual cameras in your home.

 How Long Do Security Cameras Record?

-Yes, surveillance camera systems these days can record all the time.
-The video is usually stored on a hard drive within your property.
-Our ADT cameras will start recording once it detects movement and sends alerts to your phone.
+Surveillance camera systems these days can record all the time.
+The video is usually stored on a hard drive on your property.
+ADT cameras start recording once they detect movement and send alerts to your phone.

 Do You Need Wi-Fi for Home Security Cameras?

-Wi-Fi has its own conveniences and an ADT wireless security camera will need a connection to work.
+Wi-Fi has its own conveniences, and an ADT wireless security camera needs a connection to work.
 However, it's not required to operate home security cameras.
-This allows you to live streaming capabilities via your internet-enabled mobile device.

 Do All Outdoor Security Cameras Need Plugging In?

 Not all outdoor cameras are dependent on a power outlet.
-Some have their own batteries, while others even have solar panels.
+Some have batteries, while others even have solar panels.

-At ADT, we recommend choosing a video surveillance system that DOES plug directly into the outlet, that way, you don't need to worry about battery drain or whether your camera is connected.
+We recommend choosing a video surveillance system that DOES plug directly into an outlet.
+That way, you don't need to worry about battery drain or whether your camera is connected.

 The best camera placement is going to depend on your particular camera, the size of your room and what you want to capture, among many other factors.
 ADT’s technicians take the guesswork out of camera placement, so you always get the best camera position.